 Coulter (hoe) - Could mean the person was a Farmer.

-- Cross with Crown - In Louisiana it is usually a Christian symbol of sovereignty of the Lord.
+Cross with Crown - In Mississippi it is usually a Christian symbol of sovereignty of the Lord.

 Cross, Crusader's - Symbol used by Europeans during the Holy War against the Muslims.